oli4vr/evlt/README.md

 evlt put /myvault/oiq4fho9qis7hf/rsakeys/id_rsa -n 8 < id_rsa
 ```

-This command reads the content of the file "id_rsa" and stores it in the vault.

 ### Retrieving a secret key

 To retrieve the stored key file and output as invisible copy/paste content on the terminal :